tshrode37/Twitter-Streaming-Football/README.md

 ### Step 1: Create Tweet Streaming Scripts

 The .py scripts `game1_twitter_streaming.py`, `game2_twitter_streaming.py`, and `postgame_twitter_stream.py` were created.
-First, a connection to MongoDB needs to be established to store the collected data.
+To create the scripts, the first step is to establish a connection to MongoDB to store the collected data.

 ```python
 #create connection to MongoDB